Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 - Sacrifice everything to shield others.
 - Hold strong, even when hope fades.

+### Level 3: Guardian's Mark

+As :rsc-bonus-action: **Bonus Action**, you can expend one use of your Channel Divinity to choose a point or a creature within 60 feet, designating its surrounding as a zone of protection, choose one of the following within 60 feet:

+- A fixed point on the ground, or
+- A creature (including yourself), which causes the zone to move with them.

+This protective zone lasts for **1 minute**.
+While active, whenever a creature within **15 feet** of the marked point takes any action or moves, you can make a ranged weapon attack against them using a **Bastion Weapon** (if within normal range).
+This attack doesn’t require any action and can be made up to a number of times equal to your **Charisma modifier** (minimum of 1).

+You cannot take any :rsc-reaction: **Reactions** until the start of your next turn after using this attack.
+The effect ends early if you either:

+- Use up all the allowed attacks, or
+- You have the *Incapacitated* condition.

 ### Level 3: Heavy Archer

 You gain the [Strongbow](../../character-creation/feat/feat-fighting-style.md#strongbow) or [Thrown Weapon Fighting](../../character-creation/feat/feat-fighting-style.md#thrown-weapon-fighting) Fighting Style feat (choose one)